Acrylic125/test-k8s/README.md

 ## References

 - HPA requires metric server.
 However, if this is being tested locally, we need to disable TLS verification https://github.com/kubernetes-sigs/metrics-server/issues/917
+- ChaosMesh dashboard has permissions enabled by default if it is installed through helm.
+To disable it (For local testing), run `helm upgrade chaos-mesh chaos-mesh/chaos-mesh --namespace=chaos-mesh  --set dashboard.securityMode=false`.
+For reference, https://chaos-mesh.org/docs/next/manage-user-permissions/#enable-or-disable-permission-authentication